'Tis better to have loved

 By KarieFugett on February 22, 2012

 A lot has changed for me.
-It's all changed so quickly that it took me literally stopping and really looking back to realize just how different everything really is; how different I am.
-It's kind of insane.
 I've had to make so many huge decisions in the past couple of years.
 Decisions that would change everything.
 Now here I am looking back and wondering... how the hell did I get here?
 Not long ago my life seemed pointless - doomed.
 I was a new widow; a sad, lonely, depressed, widow who lost her only real love.
 Nothing was going right and my hope for anything in life or in myself was running out if there was any left at all.

-Before that, I was the wife of a wounded Marine; a Marine who loved me very much but was severely effected by the war both mentally and physically.
-The war had left him torn and lost and in turn left me the same.
-Life was a roller coaster.
+Before that, I was the wife of a wounded Marine; a Marine who loved me very much but was severely affected by the war both mentally and physically.
+The war left him torn and lost and in turn left me the same.
 Every day was met with new challenges.
-Some days the challenges were so large that my early 20-something brain just couldn't wrap around it all.
+Some days the challenges were so large that my early 20-something brain couldn't wrap around it all.
 We were very sad and, looking back, I would even say blinded by everything that was happening around us and to us.
 What I mean by that is that we were so focused on all the shit that we were oblivious to anything good in life.
 It's sad to think that we lived that way for so long.
 It's really sad.

 Now, I sit here looking around me unable to find anything "bad".
 The only darkness in my life stems from my past, which is slowly fading - slowly turning into acceptance.
 I've come to a point in my life where I feel I'm finally on track.
 I'm where I need to be and doing what I need to do.
 I'm surrounded by good people and good things.
 God, the universe, or whatever is out there has finally decided to give me a break it seems, and that is okay with me.
 I'm beginning to feel like I can breath again - really breath.